jup-ag/space-station/guides/9-bridge/1-comparator.md

     <meta name="twitter:card" content="summary" />
 </head>

 The Jupiter Bridge Comparator is a tool that allows users to seamlessly compare and select the most efficient bridge for transferring tokens from other chains to Solana.
-This bolsters the Jupiter product line by offering an intuitive experience to help bring more capital to Solana in the most efficient ways possible.
+This bolsters the Jupiter product line by offering an intuitive experience to help bring more capital to Solana in the most capital efficient way possible.

 ## Basic Bridge Comparator User Flow